Photo Series by Andy Goodson

-Our seasonal tradition now includes a hike to one salient ridge on the edge of Little Boggy Creek Valley, across from the Duck Mountain ski area.
+View from the east ridge of Little Boggy Creek Valley, across from the Duck Mountain ski area.

 After the meeting, I was alone for a few days until Teisha came out to visit.
 We then took a trip to the Manitoba-side of the Duck Mountains to check out some of the trails.